About CITRIS Core Seed Funding Opportunities

 - Creates solution to a societal challenge: Is the societal problem and its scale clearly identified?
 Will the proposed project help to address this challenge?

 - Potential for follow-on funding: Has this area of research been identified by federal agencies or other funders as an area of future investment?
-Will the CITRIS Seed Grant help the investigators make a stronger case for future external funding?
+Will the CITRIS Seed Fund Award help the investigators make a stronger case for future external funding?

 - Alignment with CITRIS research initiatives and the charter of the Banatao Institute: Does the proposal further one or more of the CITRIS interest areas described below?
-Proposals are also invited that further the goals of the newly chartered Banatao Institute at CITRIS, which leverages University of California expertise and IT solutions for the benefit of developing regions in the U.S. and abroad.
+Proposals that include applications of such technology in developing regions are welcome.

 - Use of CITRIS and the Banatao Institute research assets including the Marvell NanoLab, CITRIS Invention Lab, or other CITRIS-affiliated testbeds is encouraged but not required.

-- Inclusion of pre-tenured faculty is encouraged but not required.
+- Inclusion of pre-tenured faculty is highly encouraged but not required.

-The CITRIS Seed Grant Program is designed to support innovative, early-stage collaborative projects that can attract larger-scale support from federal, state, industrial, and/or private funding sources.
+The CITRIS Seed Funding Program is designed to support innovative, early-stage collaborative projects that can attract larger-scale support from federal, state, industrial, and/or philanthropic funding sources.

 Resources for Applicants and Awardees